Naomi Long

-Naomi Rachel Long MLA (née Johnston; born 13 December 1971) is a Northern Irish politician who served as Minister of Justice in the Northern Ireland Executive from January 2020 to October 2022.
+Naomi Rachel Long MLA (née Johnston; born 13 December 1971) is a Northern Irish politician who has served as Minister of Justice in the Northern Ireland Executive since February 2024, having previously served from January 2020 to October 2022.
 She has served as leader of the Alliance Party since 2016 and a Member of the Legislative Assembly (MLA) for Belfast East since 2020.

 Long served as Lord Mayor of Belfast from 2009 to 2010 and represented Belfast East in the Northern Ireland Assembly from 2003 to 2010.
 She resigned as an MLA after being elected as the Member of Parliament (MP) for Belfast East at the 2010 general election.
 She served for one parliamentary term and lost her seat to the Democratic Unionist Party (DUP) at the 2015 general election.
 She returned to the Northern Ireland Assembly in 2016, before resigning for a second time after being elected as a Member of the European Parliament (MEP) for Northern Ireland in 2019.
 After the United Kingdom left the European Union in 2020, Long returned as an MLA and was appointed Minister of Justice in the Northern Ireland Executive.

 Background

-Born in east Belfast, she attended Mersey Street Primary and Bloomfield Collegiate School.
+Born in east Belfast, Long attended Mersey Street Primary and Bloomfield Collegiate School.
 She graduated from Queen's University of Belfast with a degree in civil engineering in 1994, worked in a structural engineering consultancy for two years, held a research and training post at Queen's University for three years, and then went back into environmental and hydraulic engineering consultancy for four years.

 Political career

-She first took political office in 2001 when she was elected to Belfast City Council for the Victoria ward.
+Long first took political office in 2001 when she was elected to Belfast City Council for the Victoria electoral area.
 In 2003 Long was elected to the Northern Ireland Assembly for Belfast East, succeeding her fellow party member John Alderdice.
 In 2006 she was named deputy leader of her party.
 In 2007 she more than doubled the party's vote in the constituency, being placed second ahead of the leader of the Ulster Unionist Party.
 The overall UUP vote, however, was 22%.
 At 18.8%, her vote share was higher than that for Alderdice in 1998.

-On 1 June 2009 she was elected as Lord Mayor of Belfast, defeating William Humphrey (Democratic Unionist Party) by 26 votes to 24 in a vote at a council meeting.
+On 1 June 2009, she was elected as Lord Mayor of Belfast, defeating William Humphrey (Democratic Unionist Party) by 26 votes to 24 in a vote at a council meeting.
 She became the second woman to hold the post, after Grace Bannister (1981–82).